Owen Hargreaves: Man Utd’s cursed yet brilliant midfield maestro

-Hargreaves’ first-team appearances for United soon became a collector’s item, and he spent most of the next three years watching on from the stands.
+Hargreaves’ first-team appearances for United soon became a collector’s item.
+He spent most of the next three years watching on from the stands.

 In fact, between the 2008 Champions League final and October 2010, he only managed 177 minutes in four appearances for United.

 There is no doubting that Hargreaves had the talent to be one of the best midfielders in the world, but his body derailed his career and cruelly prevented him from fulfilling that potential.

 Owen Hargreaves on his injuries was gripping #PLTonight viewing…

 "At home, I couldn't go up the stairs because I couldn't get back down." 😧

 He looked back at the problems that ended his career…pic.twitter.com/qWmVjVVe8Q